Main Stage

 Go to the backing track page.
 Download the MP3 backing track.
 Play the Backing Track and record your solo against it using recording software.
 Save your song as an MP3 or a WAV file.
 If your recording software outputs your song as a WAV file, use something like the Lame encoder to convert it to an MP3 file in an extra step.
 Send the MP3 to the ListeningPost page using the buttons on the form.
 People can then listen to your Song and vote and comment on it.

-Other musicians have about 14 days to comment on it.
-They comment both by writing comments and by voting.
-At the end of 14 days if your song track gets enough points it moves to the "Gold Room".
-If it does not receive enough points, it falls into the invisible "Back Catalog".
-If your track goes into the "Gold Room", your name appears on the sites front page for the duration of the jam.
+Other musicians have 7 to 14 days to comment on it (depending on whether it is on the Main Stage or Open Mic).
+They comment by writing comments and voting.
+At the end of that period if your song track gets enough points it moves to the "Gold Room".
+If it does not receive enough points, it falls into the "Back Catalog".
+If your track goes into the "Gold Room", it will remain in the Gold Room for all to meditate on your greatness for the duration of the jam.

 For many Songs, the fun needn't stop there.
 You you can burn them to CD to give to friends or upload to other web sites.
 But keep in mind that occasionally a Backing Track Author does not want a particular